-Existing architectures and systems software typically optimize for user satisfaction by employing metrics based largely on instruction throughput (e.g., instructions-per-second).
-These metrics are used because they are easy to access, easy to compare across platforms, and are believed to reflect user demands for performance at a very low level.
-However, I will show that low-level information is not as good a proxy for user satisfaction with performance as is high-level information actually observed or perceived by the user.
-I focus on interactive applications and show that it is possible to infer information about user-perceived performance by measuring changes in video output.
+User-perceived Performance, Dynamic Voltage and Keywords Frequency Scaling, Power Management, Thermal Emergency information is not as good a proxy for user satisfaction with performance as is high-level information actually observed or perceived by the user.
+We focus on interactive applications and show that it is possible to infer information about user-perceived performance by measuring changes in video output.
 This provides better information about the performance level necessary to maintain user satisfaction.
-Arindam Mallik and I demonstrate the utility of this information in on-line power management.
+We demonstrate the utility of this information in on-line power management.